-EnviroShop are experts at installing the very best heat pumps and evacuated tube solar hot water systems for residences and businesses.
+EnviroShop has installed many hundreds of heat pumps and evacuated tube solar hot water systems for homes and businesses.
 Our hot water systems are carefully selected based on performance, reliability and long-term durability.
 Installing an efficient hot water system is one of the most effective ways in which you can save energy and reduce your carbon footprint.
 For quality efficient hot water systems, residents and businesses choose EnviroShop to deliver an effective energy saving solution.

 Sanden Heat Pump hot water system with solar electricity - a great pairing.

-Conventional hot water systems usually last around 10-15 years, but poor water quality or cheap components can reduce this life significantly.
+Conventional hot water systems usually last around 10 years, but poor water quality, higher than average water pressure or cheap components can reduce this life significantly.
 If your current system is more than about 8 years old you should be looking around for a replacement before it fails.
 By replacing your old system with our efficient hot water systems you’ll avoid the inconvenience of it failing and get a head start with your savings.

 When your old hot water system fails you’ll want hot water in a hurry.
-We can usually provide an emergency hot water system to give you time to choose the right hot water solution for you.
+While we're not a 24 hour emergency plumbing service, we can usually quickly arrange a temporary hot water system to give you time to choose the right hot water solution for you.

 To find out all you need to know about efficient hot water in Melbourne, call us now on (03) 8395 3030 or complete the enquiry form and we will contact you.

 - EnviroShop is an authorised dealer for Sanden Heat Pump Hot Water Systems in the greater Melbourne and Castlemaine areas.